 The Hagstrom Swede was very much influenced by the Gibson Les Paul; not just the obvious body shape similarity, but also the choice of mahogany body and neck, humbucking pickups and separate volume and tone controls for each pickup, rather than the series of on/off switches so widely used by Hagstrom previously.
 It was very much Hagstrom's flagship model, existing as a six string guitar and a companion Swede bass.
-But the Swede was not just another 1970s Les Paul copy - it's a really great guitar: have you heard the term "Les Paul Killer"?
+But the Hagstrom Swede was not just another 1970s Les Paul copy - it's a really great guitar with its own sound and feel: have you heard the term "Les Paul Killer"?

 Of course, Hagstrom guitars were always well-regarded, but despite it's single cutaway body shape, this is not a Les Paul.
 There is no maple top over the mahogany body, and the neck is bolted to the body rather than glued in (set).
 And then there's the uniquely-shaped Fleur-de-Lys headstock.
 There is a tonal impact from this method of construction, and the Swede does not have the 'thickness' of tone of the Les Paul.
 But the Swede truly is a great playing, sweet sounding, and not too heavy guitar.